stackscz/re-app-builder/guide.md

 }
 ```

-5) Copy `re-app-builder.config.js` from `example-project` directory to the project's root directory
+5) Copy `re-app-builder.config.js` from `example-project` directory (of this git repository) to the project's root directory

 With this configuration `./src/index.js` will be used as an entry point of your app.